aalberti333/simple-k8s/cheatsheet.md

 ### Persistent volume claim
 Let's say you have a pod configuration.
 You have multiple storage options for it.
 A PVC is an advertisement (can't store anything, just an advertisement) saying "here are the different options that you have access to for storage inside of this cluster".
 We will write these claims in the config files: "there should be these options for my config, this is something I can get for my pod when it's created".
 So when you ask for it, k8s looks through persistent volumes that are readily available (these are called statically provisioned persistent volumes).
 These were created ahead of time, that can be used right away for storage.
 If k8s can't find what you're looking for, the persistent volume is created on the fly (these are called dynamically provisioned persistent volumes, it's not created ahead of time, just when you ask for it).

+#### Breaking down PVC config
+* Access Modes have three types:
+    * ReadWriteOnce: Can be used by a single node
+    * ReadOnlyMany: Multiple nodes can read from this
+    * ReadWriteMany can read and written to by many nodes

+* Resources
+    * Storage: amount of space needed

+To check options for storage, you can run:
+`kubectl get storageclass`

+For more storage info, run
+`kubectl describe storageclass`

+Storage class options are [here](https://kubernetes.io/docs/concepts/storage/storage-classes/#provisioner).
+You'll usually use the default options, this is where k8s will look for storage.
+Our default is minikube, but in production you will likely be using one of these defaults and need to specify which one.

+After applying, you can check these stats with:

+`kubectl get pv`

+`kubectl get pvc`

+### Environment variables
+Pretty similar to docker compose.
+You'll use a key named `env` in your container values which contains `name` and `value`.
+These need to be string values, so wrap any port numbers in `''`.

+#### Secrets
+Used to securely store a piece of info in the cluster, such as a database password.
+Unlike other objects (Pods, Deployments, Services), this will not be created with a config file.
+This instead will be created with an imperative command (Gotta keep it secret!
+Snitches get stiches).

+Here's how to create one:

+`kubectl create secret generic <secret_name> --from-literal key=value`

+* `generic`: Type of secret (used vast majority of the time).
+Other types are `docker-registry` and `tls` (for https stuff)

+* `--from-literal`: We're going to add the secret into this command, as opposed to from a file

+We're going to run:
+`kubectl create secret generic pgpassword --from-literal PGPASSWORD=12345asdf`

+Then use `kubectl get secrets` to verify.